-Mount of Olives and close to Bethany, is uncertain.
+The exact location of the village, on the eastern slope of the Mount of Olives and close to Bethany, is uncertain.

 Bethphage was considered the outermost reach of the city of Jerusalem, the limit of a Sabbath-day’s journey (900 metres) from the city, and the furthest point at which bread could be baked for use in the Temple.